chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ## Extra Features
 - When using Obsidian, the wikilink (`[[filename]]`) is also copied to the clipboard after annotation extraction, for convenient adding to a Map of Content.
-- With the output type set to Obsidian or Markdown, a YAML-Header with bibliographic information (author, title, citekey, year, keywords, etc.) is also prepended.
+- With the output type set to Obsidian or Markdown file, a YAML-Header with bibliographic information (author, title, citekey, year, keywords, etc.) is also prepended.

 ## Configuration
 Use the Alfred keyword `aconf` to configure this workflow.
 The various options are explained there.